DominusTrax/Eclipsis-Loader/README.md

 # Eclipsis Script
 Please notice that this script was originally made back in early 2020 although I am back and updating it in 2021.

-This script will forever be open-sourced.
+This script will forever be open-sourced although if you plan on using it for a script hub or using any part of my code, you must include credits.

 ## Script Functions